rrroy5640/RecruitmentManager/docs/HR_System_SRS_v1.0_2024-10-01.md

 - **Deployment scripts and templates shall enable users to deploy the system in their own AWS accounts with minimal effort.**
 - **Configurations shall be externalized to allow easy adjustments without code changes.**

+### **3.3 Data Migration Requirements**

+- **Description**: The system shall provide tools and processes to facilitate data migration from existing recruitment systems.
+- **Priority**: Medium

+#### 3.3.1 Data Import
+- The system shall support bulk import of historical job postings, candidate profiles, and application data.
+- Import processes shall validate data integrity and provide detailed error logs for any import failures.

+#### 3.3.2 Data Mapping
+- The system shall provide a flexible data mapping interface to align fields from the source system with the new system.

+#### 3.3.3 Migration Validation
+- Post-migration validation tools shall be provided to ensure data accuracy and completeness.

+#### 3.3.4 Parallel Running
+- The system shall support a period of parallel running with the old system to ensure a smooth transition.

 ---